github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

    - The controller repository visibility must be "private" if you need to analyze any private repositories.
 Any actions minutes used by variant analysis, above the free limit, will be charged to the repository owner.
 For more information about free minutes and billing, see "`About billing for GitHub Actions <https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions>`__."

 TODO: Check on "internal" repositories.

-TODO: check that the guess in the note above is accurate.

 Setting up variant analysis
 ---------------------------